justinlzx/wherebnb-frontend/README.md

 # wherebnb-frontend

-wherebnb is a React-based web application that allows users to search for accommodations based on various criteria such as location (country), price range, number of rooms, etc. Users can explore available listings, view details of each accommodation, and book their desired stay.
+wherebnb-frontend React-based web application that allows users to search for accommodations based on various criteria such as location (country), price range, number of rooms, etc. Users can explore available listings, view details of each accommodation, and book their desired stay.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setting up
 1. Clone the repository